 The Dawn-considers-moving-back-to-California plotline lasted for so many books that many fans were extremely glad when she ultimately did move back and she finally stopped agonizing about this decision.

 Author Appeal: Ann M. Martin had the girls, as well as their classmates and the kids they babysat for, watch the same TV shows and movies she enjoyed as a child.
-The result is a bunch of preteens from the 80s and 90s whose pop culture references mostly come from Leave It To Beaver, I Love Lucy, and other shows that were canceled decades before they were born.
+The result is a bunch of preteens from The Eighties and The Nineties whose pop culture references mostly come from Leave It to Beaver, I Love Lucy, and other shows that were canceled decades before they were born.

 Bratty Half-Pint: Karen.
-Dear god, Karen.
+Good grief, Karen.
 Jenny Prezzioso is seen as such by the sitters.

 Bratty Teenage Daughter: Dawn has probably the worst example of this trope in Here Come the Bridesmaids! when her father is getting remarried.
 She all but pitches a fit because her stepmother-to-be doesn't want to have Mary Anne as a bridesmaid as well as Dawn.
 Remember, Mary Anne is Dawn's stepsister on her mother's side and is not remotely related to Dawn's father, let alone his new bride.